 2. Tendering for opportunities – how it works

-When new product or service needs are identified, or when an existing arrangement needs renewing, CCS must follow a formal process to ensure the EU Procurement Directives are met.
-Tender opportunities are advertised in the Official Journal of the European Union (OJEU).
+When new product or service needs are identified, or when an existing arrangement needs renewing, CCS must follow a formal process to ensure procurement regulations are met.
+Tender opportunities are advertised on Find a Tender service and Contracts Finder.

-It is only by responding to a contract notice in the OJEU that you can tender to become a supplier on one of our agreements.
+It is only by responding to a contract notice in the Find a Tender service that you can tender to become a supplier on one of our agreements.

-Expressing an interest in the tender does not mean you have been successful - you will need to be successful in the OJEU tender process to be awarded a position on an agreement.
+Expressing an interest in the tender does not mean you have been successful - you will need to be successful in the Find a Tender service process to be awarded a position on an agreement.

-Any company within the EU member states can express an interest, provided you meet the stated criteria for the procurement.
-Full details of how to register your interest in a tender will be contained in the contract notice published in the OJEU.
+Full details of how to register your interest in a tender will be contained in the contract notice published in the Find a Tender service.

 There are no joining fees or management charges to pay.
 Suppliers simply pay a small commission based purely on the value of the sales you make through the agreement.
 The supplier commission varies by agreement and currently averages just 0.33%.